 As we walk around the fields, hidden behind hedges thick with rosehips and alive with small birds making song, geodesic domes or kata cabins house luxurious sleeping areas.
 Rich local fabrics, stripped back wood and log burners to keep you warm as you look out across fields and forests of green.

 Up at the farm central there are crog lofts and even the farmhouse itself if you prefer stone walls to canvas.
 And all around the hills slope to the water, and the wild comes up to whisper at your doorstep.

 You never know, perhaps even the fish will be in.

-Suitable for families and individuals, Gather will run for two weeks in August with a maximum of 300 people per week.
+Suitable for families and individuals, Gather will run for two weeks at the end of July and early August with a maximum of 300 people per week.

-If you can't make it to Gather this August, you can spend time at Fforest Camp from end of March onwards.
+If you can't make it to Gather this July/August, you can spend time at Fforest Camp from end of March onwards.

 The Times writer Liz Bird and her family spent time at Fforest last April.
 Read her story in 'April?
 Camping? but not as you know it'